Deuterated drug: History

 A number of publications have discussed aspects of intellectual property of deuterated versions of drugs.

 Examples

 Deutetrabenazine is a deuterated version of tetrabenazine.
-It was developed by Teva and approved by the FDA in 2017 as a treatment for chorea associated with Huntington's disease; it has a longer half life than the non-deuterated form of tetrabenazine, which had been approved earlier for the same use.
+It was developed by Auspex, then acquired by Teva in 2015 and approved by the FDA in 2017 as a treatment for chorea associated with Huntington's disease.
+It has a longer half-life than the non-deuterated form of tetrabenazine, which had been approved earlier for the same use.

 Deucravacitinib is a deuterated JAK inhibitor (specifically, TYK2 inhibitor) approved for the treatment of plaque psoriasis.

 Concert Pharmaceuticals focuses on deuterated drugs for various conditions.
+Concert was acquired by Sun Pharma in March 2023.

+Deutivacaftor is a deuterated version of ivacaftor, developed by Concert and acquired by Vertex Pharmaceuticals, which originally devoped and marketed ivacaftor for the treatment of cystic fibrosis.
+Deutivacaftor is approved for the same indication, in combination with tezacaftor and vanzacaftor.

 The company Retrotope discovered and has been developing a deuterated fatty acid RT001 as a treatment for neurodegenerative diseases such as Friedreich's ataxia and infantile neuroaxonal dystrophy.
 Their premise is that fatty acids in cell membranes are a source of reactive oxygen species and deuterated versions will be less prone to generating them.

+Poxel SA, a French clinical-stage biopharmaceutical company focused on therapies for rare metabolic diseases, is developing PXL065 to target nonalcoholic steatohepatitis (NASH).
+The company acquired PXL065 (the deuterium-stabilized (R)-enantiomer of pioglitazone) and a portfolio of deuterated thiazolidinediones (TZDs) from DeuteRx LLC in 2018, and published positive results from the Phase 2 trial in March 2023.